 Hours: Our show hours (all locations) are 9-5 on Saturday, 9-3 on Sunday.

-Admission: Since 2008 we have kept our admission at $4.
-Due to rising costs, the price of admission will increase to $5 beginning in 2013.
+the shooting sports as a family.
+Admission is $5.
 Folks who are 12 years old and younger always get in free.
 If you join the NRA or renew a membership at the show, you'll get in free.

 With each paid admission you get one entry into a gun drawing.
 We give away a new firearm at every show.
 Depending on availability, it may be a Marlin .22, a Harrington & Richardson Pardner shotgun, or another quality firearm.
 Particpants need not be present to win, so long as we can read your phone number.
 Additional terms and conditions for the gun drawing are posted next to the bucket where your entry goes.
 On the drawing entry you'll see a question asking how you heard about the show.
 We ask because we want to know where our advertising is working, so you can find out about the next show.

 For our current schedule, click here.
 If you want direct and timely notification of our next show, become a fan on Facebook.
 We're on Facebook as Heritage Arms Gun Show.
 Simply click on the like button and the next time we have a show coming up, you'll be notified through Facebook.
 Of course, we still want you to keep visiting our web site; Facebook is just one more way of finding out about our shows.